 Any other relevant support and attendance / preparation for the following meetings –

--Personal Education Plans (PEP) taking into account and Special Educational Needs, additional needs through a Pastoral Support Plan (PSP) or any other relevant plan.
+-Personal Education Plans (PEP) taking into account any Special Educational Needs, additional needs through a Pastoral Support Plan (PSP) or any other relevant plan.

 -Looked After Child reviews chaired by an Independent reviewing officer.